Make this year the best yet with this Easy 5 Step Process for Goal Setting. Learn the important steps for SMART goal setting that actually works!

 For example, if your priority is more family time, your goal might be "working no more than 20 hours a week".

 What are the goal-setting steps that produce actual results?
 The following roadmap will walk you through the steps to goal setting.

 1. Set goals that motivate you

 Your goals need to mean something to you.
 Not your husband or kids, you.
-They need to be something that you're actually motivated to accomplish.
+They need to be something that you're motivated to accomplish.
 Don't go overboard.
-5-7 goals is plenty to focus on and a manageable number to track.
+5-7 goals are plenty to focus on and a manageable number to track.

 2. Set Smart goals

 Maybe you've heard of SMART goals.
-Maybe not, but they're the best criteria you can start with when setting your goals.
+Perhaps not, but they're the best criteria you can start with when setting your goals.
 The acronym means:

 Specific - Set goals that identify exactly what you want to accomplish.
 Don't be too broad.